ajfinson/realtime-tictactoe/realtime-tictactoe/realtime-tictactoe/README.md

 - Finished games removed after 30 seconds
 - Lock renewal intervals cleared on disconnect
 - Prevents memory leaks and stale locks

+**Task**
+🧪 Backend Developer Home Test: Real-Time Tic-Tac-Toe Over Two Servers 🎯 Task Overview
+Build a real-time, multiplayer Tic-Tac-Toe (X and O) game that allows two players to compete against each other from separate clients, connected over WebSocket.

+Each player may connect to one of two independent backend servers.
+When one player makes a move, it should immediately reflect on the other player’s screen—even if the other player is connected to the other server.

+🛠 Technical Requirements
+✅ Backend
+Use Node.js backend framework.

+Implement two independent WebSocket servers (e.g., Server A on port 3001, Server B on port 3002).

+Clients may connect to either server.

+The two servers must:

+Synchronize game state in real-time (via WebSocket federation, shared memory layer like Redis pub/sub, or any protocol of your choice).

+Handle move validation, win/draw detection, and game state updates.

+Reject invalid moves (e.g., wrong turn, occupied cell).

+✅ Client
+You must build a CLI-based WebSocket client (no browser required).

+Client responsibilities:

+Connect to either backend server via WebSocket.

+Display the game board (e.g., ASCII grid).

+Accept input from the user (row, col) via terminal.

+Show opponent’s move when it happens (real-time).

+You may implement it in the same language as the server or use a separate script.

+📄 What You Need to Deliver
+A working Tic-Tac-Toe game where:

+Two CLI-based WebSocket clients can connect to different backend servers.

+Moves are reflected in real-time across both clients via backend sync.

+Clearly defined communication protocol between:

+Client ↔ Server (WebSocket messages: join, move, update)

+Server ↔ Server (your custom sync messages)

+🔧 Example Protocol (Suggestion)
+WebSocket Message Types (JSON):
+{ "type": "join", "playerId": "X" }

+{ "type": "move", "row": 1, "col": 2 }

+{ "type": "update", "board": [["X","",""],["","O",""],["","",""]], "nextTurn": "X" }

+{ "type": "win", "winner": "O" }
+⏱ Time Limit
+You have 4 hours to complete this task.

+📄 Submission
+Host your solution in a public GitHub repository.

+Include a README.md with:

+Architecture and communication design

+Instructions to run both servers

+Instructions to run the CLI client(s)

+How to test a 2-player game from two terminals

+🧠 AI Tools Encouraged
+We would like to see extensive use of AI-generated code in your solution.

+You are encouraged to:

+Use any other AI code tool

+Include comments or notes in your code or README:

+Where AI was used

+What prompts you gave (if applicable)

+How you modified or improved the AI-generated code

+🧪 We will evaluate how effectively you used AI tools to generate high-quality, working code—not just manual coding skill.

+✅ Evaluation Criteria
+Correctness: Real-time game over two servers works as expected

+Code Quality: Readable, well-organized, and documented

+Design: Reasonable sync protocol and modular separation

+Usability: Simple CLI interface with working gameplay

+Real-time: Updates reflect instantly between both clients

+🚀 Good Luck!
+We’re excited to see what you build!

 See inline comments in the code for detailed implementation notes.